 It should not concern me as God handles it.
 I'm human, but God!
 He surrounds us with the nurturing of others and the fruit of His Spirit.
 He shines through the darkness in the talents of various caring people, whom He uses to help decide when we can't.

-This is when you have to release control and trust we are in "over our head."
+In these moments you have to release control and trust we are in "over our head."
 Beautifully over our head, because trusting God is the best option as He pours over you.

 He has a reason for this and all seasons in life.
-As I reflect, I am humbled by medical staff that share with me that there is a power of faith I display amid a crisis, and people find this attitude amazing.
+As I reflect, I am humbled by medical staff that shares with me that there is a power of faith I display amid a crisis, and people find this attitude amazing.
 That power is not me, but rather God in me.
 Often my flesh is screaming through the laughter and crying behind the smiles.
 Little do they know, how many times God restarts the heart, from the pits of despair.
 He does so even while sleeping without a breath of our own.
 He is our breath, He meets you there in the quiet, despite our flesh He makes us strong, and there is no greater joy!

 Corinthians 12:9 "But He said to me, "My grace is sufficient for you, for my power is made perfect in weakness."
 Therefore I will boast all the more gladly about my weaknesses, so that Christ's power may rest on me.
 That is why for Christ's sake, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
 For when I am weak, then I am strong."